 On Nov.
 29, 2018, the IRS issued guidance extending the 1095 reporting deadline to March 4, 2019 that requires insurers and employers to furnish individuals with their 1095-B or 1095-C to substantiate minimum essential coverage for 2018.
 Insurers and employers are encouraged to furnish 2018 statements as soon as they are able.
-UnitedHealthcare plans to send out the 1095-B forms by Jan.
-31, 2019 as originally scheduled.
+As of Jan.
+31, 2019, UnitedHealthcare mailed all 1095-B forms to fully insured subscribers.
+Members who requested to access their 1095-B forms online can do so at MyUHC.com.

 This guidance does not provide an extension for employers or insurers to file required forms 1094-B, 1095-B, 1094-C or 1095-C with the IRS.

 Employees with fully insured plans who were eligible for coverage for at least one month in 2018 must receive a 1095-B form from their insurance carrier.
 For fully insured customers, UnitedHealthcare sends these 1095-B forms directly to employees.
 They are not mailed to the employers.
 The employer may not request forms for their employees nor receive a report of employees who receive a form.
 If the member misplaces the form, they may obtain a copy of their 1095 on the member portal.
 They may also call the phone number for customer service on the back of their ID card.

 By March 4, 2019, self-funded (ASO) customers must provide their employees with a:

 - 1095-B form if they are a small employer with 1 to 49 full time equivalent employees (FTEs).

 - 1095-C form if they are an Applicable Large Employer (ALE) with 50 or more FTEs.

 Reminder IRS filing dates have not been extended.